Riyad El Cadi

 Families Should Know:

 The pool and stairs inside the riad are unfenced.
-While the riad is accustomed to babies and children, its rather fine artwork and interior design does need to be respected - tiny tearaways won't be appreciated.
+While the riad is accustomed to babies and children, its rather fine artwork and interior design should be treated with respect.

 Distances: